onnlucky/storejs/readme.txt

 The difference if the last two from the second is subtle but important.
 The last two replace the value under a key in the parent.
-The second example just objects the current value of an object, only this last one keeps all sub mappings in tact.
+The second example just updates the current value of the object, but keeps all its sub mappings as they were.

 # not yet implemented